mindylindsey/art-of-agility/docs/evaluation/improvements.md

 # Why Focus on Improvements?

-One of the benefits of the Agile methodology is its focus on delivering working software as quickly and efficiently as possible.
 Continual process improvements enable teams to maintain a high level of productivity while producing quality software.
 In fact, the Agile principles themselves dictate that:

  “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”